 What You Need to Know

-You may take any of the practice examinations at anytime, any place, using a computer that can connect to the Internet.
+You may take the practice examination at anytime, any place, using a computer that can connect to the Internet.
 The testing site is compatible with Microsoft Internet Explorer, Mozilla Firefox, Chrome, and Safari web browsers.

 - Each examination fee is $60.00, payable only by credit card (Visa, MasterCard, American Express, Diners Club, Carte Blanche and Discover credit cards are accepted).